ionos-enterprise/ionos-enterprise-sdk-go/README.md

 ## Return Types

 ### Resp struct
-* 	Resp is the struct returned by all Rest request functions
+* 	Resp is the struct returned by all REST request functions

 ```go
 type Resp struct {